 There are three application types for the Fleet-ZERO grant program:

-- Standard: Single fleet, shared fleet, charging as-a-service, public or semi-public fleet
+- Standard: Single fleet, shared fleet, charging as-a-service, public and semi-public fleet charging

-- Medium- and Heavy-Duty (M/HD) Charging Corridors (Forthcoming): Fully- or semi-public fleet charging configured for M/HD electric vehicles
+- Medium- and Heavy-Duty (M/HD) Corridors (Anticipated in late 2024 or early 2025): High-power public or semi-public fleet charging configured for M/HD EVs

-Qualifying Entities are eligible for enhanced incentives and may submit rolling applications:
+The following Qualifying Entities are eligible for enhanced incentives and may also submit rolling application requests for up to $50,000:

 - Disadvantaged Business Enterprises (DBE)